electricimp/HTS221/README.md

 # Driver for the HTS221 Temperature Humidity Sensor

 The [HTS221](http://www.st.com/content/ccc/resource/technical/document/datasheet/4d/9a/9c/ad/25/07/42/34/DM00116291.pdf/files/DM00116291.pdf/jcr:content/translations/en.DM00116291.pdf) is an ultra-compact sensor for relative humidity and temperature.

 The HTS221 can interface over I&sup2;C or SPI.
 This class addresses only I&sup2;C for the time being.

 Currently in beta - not released as a library.
-To use please copy and paste the class.nut file in your device code.
+To use this class, please copy and paste the `HTS221.class.nut` file into your device code.

 ## Class Usage

 ### Constructor: HTS221(*impI2cBus[, i2cAddress]*)

-The constructor takes two arguments to instantiate the class: a pre-configured I&sup2;C bus and the sensor’s I&sup2;C address in 8-bit form.
+The constructor takes two arguments to instantiate the class: a *pre-configured* I&sup2;C bus and the sensor’s I&sup2;C address in 8-bit form.
 The I&sup2;C address is optional and defaults to `0xBE`.

 ```squirrel
 hardware.i2c89.configure(CLOCK_SPEED_400_KHZ);